yizhang0125/InterviewQuestion-PHP-Basic/README.md

 - Clone the repository from your repository
 - Checkout main branch
 - Commit your changes with the code for below question
+- Upload screenshot for the interface and error message
 - Add ```MYwavePSSD``` as collaborators